-We’re dressing up basic chicken legs with our favourite middle Eastern flair in this za’atar chicken recipe.
+We’re dressing up basic chicken legs with our favourite middle Eastern flair in this Za’atar Chicken recipe.
 Pack full of fresh flavours of the Mediterranean.
 Think – Za’atar, lemons and plenty of garlic!
-And our secret trick to take the taste to the next level.
+And my secret trick to take the taste to the next level.

 This simple chicken recipe is just so easy, it’s the must-have almost-not-a-recipe, recipe.
 Seriously—just arrange the chicken thighs in a pan, add rub garlic and lemon and sprinkle some za’atar spice and bake.